A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Background

 \subsection{Legibility and Readability}

-In software engineering, the terms readability, legibility, understandability, and comprehensibility have overlapping meanings.
+In software engineering, the terms readability and legibility have overlapping meanings.
 For example, \cite{Buse2010} define ``\textit{\textbf{readability} as a human judgment of how easy a text is to understand}''.
 In a similar vein, \cite{de2003best} affirm that ``\textit{\textbf{legibility} is fundamental to code maintenance; if source code is written in a complex way, understanding it will require much more effort}''.
-In addition, \cite{lin2008} state that ``\textit{``Software \textbf{understandability}'' determines whether a system can be understood by other individuals easily, or whether artifacts of one system can be easily understood by other individuals}''. \cite{xia2018} treat comprehension and understanding as synonyms, expressing that ``\textit{Program \textbf{comprehension} (aka., program understanding, or source code comprehension) is a process where developers actively acquire knowledge about a software system by exploring and searching software artifacts, and reading relevant source code and/or documentation}''.

 In linguistics, the concept of text comprehension is similar to program comprehension in software engineering. \cite{gough1986decoding} state that ``\textit{comprehension (not reading comprehension, but rather linguistic comprehension) is the process by which given lexical (i.e., word) information, sentences and discourses are interpreted}''.
 However, \cite{hoover1990simple} further elaborate on that definition and claim that ``\textit{decoding and linguistic comprehension are separate components of reading skill}''.
-This claim highlights the existence of two separate processes during text comprehension: (i) decoding the words/symbols and (ii) interpreting them and sentences formed by them. \cite{dubay2004principles} separates these two processes and defines them as \textbf{legibility}, which concerns typeface, layout, and other aspects related to the identification of elements in text, and \textbf{readability}, that is, what makes some texts easier to read than others.
-In a similar vein, for \cite{tekfi1987readability}, legibility studies are mainly concerned with typographic and layout factors while readability studies concentrate on the linguistic factors.
+This claim highlights the existence of two separate processes during text comprehension: (i) decoding the words/symbols and (ii) interpreting them and the sentences formed by them.

+\cite{dubay2004principles} separates these two processes and defines them as \textbf{legibility}, which concerns typeface, layout, and other aspects related to the identification of elements in text, and \textbf{readability}, that is, what makes some texts easier to read than others.
+In a similar vein, for \cite{tekfi1987readability}, legibility studies are mainly concerned with typographic and layout factors, while readability studies concentrate on linguistic factors.